 3. Private Sector as a category is something in need of unpacking as it pertains to SSA contexts.
 When talking about continuing low levels of private sector funding for STI activities, many respondents argued that the private sector is mainly comprised of small and medium-sized enterprises (SMEs) and many of these operate in the informal economy.
 And, in some countries, the private sector is small and undeveloped.
 As such, "the private sector" is unable to invest in research.
 Nevertheless, some sectors or industries, especially where larger firms - both international and national - are operating, may be able to spend more on STI activities.
 In SSA contexts therefore, notions such as "the domestic private sector" become important in the work of the SGCI and SGCs, in that they raise some salient questions.
-For instance, if economic activities are mainly in the domestic private sector, what (STI-related) capabilities need building?
+For instance, if economic activities are mainly in the domestic private sector, what (STI-related) capabilities currently exist in this sector and how should these capabilities be built or enhanced?
+What new capabilities need building?
 What implications would a shift of focus onto the STI needs of the domestic private sector have on research excellence, STI policies, or the operations of SGCs?
 This calls for re-categorising what constitutes the private sector in SSA contexts and further unpacking what this implies for: (a) how data are collected and analysed, (b) how the discussions around funding from "the private sector" (being low or weak) are influenced or shaped by current narratives, and (c) how research and development investments by the private sector are handled.